hashgraph/stablecoin-studio/cli/README.md

 TASK OPTIONS:
     -cp, --config      A path of config file.
-    -n, --network     Type of network that you want to use it. (mainnet | testnet | previewnet)
+    -n, --network      Type of network that you want to use it. (mainnet | testnet | previewnet) -lv, --log-level   Log level to use (TRACE, INFO, ERROR) -lp, --log-path    Log path, default is ./logs
 ```

 # Usage